matrix-org/dendrite/docs/development.md

 ---
 title: Development
 has_children: true
+permalink: /development
 ---

 # Development

-The documents in this section will be useful when developing against Dendrite.
+This section contains documentation that may be useful when helping to develop Dendrite.